Let’s debunk this myth once and for all.

 What you put in your mouth will directly influence hormone levels for better or worse.

-Certain foods will either promote inflammation or reduce it, certain foods will either promote fat loss or promote fat gain, while other foods may limit weight loss through other actions.
+Certain foods will either promote inflammation or reduce it, promote fat loss or promote fat gain, balance your hormones, or imbalance them, and so on.

 Your goal with diet should be to provide your body with all the nutrients it needs to promote healthy thyroid function and to promote hormone balance.